NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [(X)] A data management plan saves time and helps me to minimize data loss.
 - [( )] I only need to create a DMP if I expect large amounts of data.
 - [( )] The DMP is primarily a control instrument for funding institutions.
+***
+Right!
+Also, a DMP created before or with the start of the project will help you organise the research data management for you and your team.
+Remember, however, that it is a living document that might need adjustments at regular intervals.
+A well-maintained DMP can also facilitate the onboarding of new project staff with regard to research data management.
+***

 *************************************************************************************************************